Cohomological Hall algebras and perverse coherent sheaves on toric Calabi-Yau 3-folds: Introduction

+It was already pointed out in \cite{KS} that COHA resembles the quantized enveloping algebra of a (graded) Lie algebra.
+The existence of such ``BPS Lie algebra" conjectured in the loc.cit, was constructed later in \cite{DM}, \cite{D2}.
+Thus one can think of COHA as a sort of quantized enveloping algebra of a $3$-dimensional analog of a generalized Kac-Moody Lie algebra and treat its representations in a similar fashion.
+In particular, one can think of every chamber in the space of stability structures on the category as a choice of Borel subalgebra in COHA and hence hope for a sort of highest weight representation theory.
+In a sense our paper provides a realization of the above ideas in the case of a class of toric Calabi-Yau $3$-folds.

-More precisely, let $X$ be a smooth local toric Calabi-Yau 3-fold which is a resolution of singularities $f: X\to Y$, where $Y$ is affine.
+More precisely, let $X$ be a smooth toric Calabi-Yau 3-fold which is a resolution of singularities $f: X\to Y$, where $Y$ is affine.
 Assume that the fibers have dimension at most 1 and each component of the exceptional fiber is $\PP^1$.
 Let $D^b\Coh(X)$ be the bounded derived category of coherent sheaves on $X$.
 The map $f: X\to Y$, by general theory of Bridgeland and Van den Bergh \cite{Br,vdB}, provides $D^b\Coh(X)$ with a $t$-structure whose heart is the module category $\Mod\calA_0$.
 When $\calA_0$ is the Jacobian algebra of a quiver with potential $(Q,W)$, the general construction of Kontsevich and Soibelman \cite{KS} yields a COHA of the pair $(Q,W)$.
-We denote it by $\H_X$ and consider to be the COHA associated to this $t$-structure.
+We denote it by $\H_X$ and call it the COHA associated to this $t$-structure.
 By general reasons $\H_X$ acts on the cohomology of the moduli spaces of certain sheaves (e.g. torsion free sheaves, or sheaves supported on a toric divisor) on $X$ via ``raising operators".
-The goal of the paper is to construct various ``doubles" of $\H_X$ as well as their representations on the cohomology of these moduli spaces of sheaves by adding the ``lowering operators".
+In a technical sense, the goal of this paper is to construct and study various ``doubles" of $\H_X$ as well as their representations on the cohomology of these moduli spaces of sheaves by adding the ``lowering operators".
+We also consider other versions of COHA, including equivariant and spherical ones.